-- A Field Test for Identifying Appropriate Sexual Partners in Academia–posted by Jon F. Wilkins, February 16, 2016 on Lost in Transcription; contains some interesting reflections on the nature of power in hierarchial academic settings.
+- An example of power abused (more on sexual harassment in following sections): A Field Test for Identifying Appropriate Sexual Partners in Academia–posted by Jon F. Wilkins, February 16, 2016 on Lost in Transcription; contains some interesting reflections on the nature of power in hierarchical academic settings.
 "Here's the rule: When you have substantial power over someone, don't hit on them."

 "The scientific enterprise is built on a foundation of trust.
 Society trusts that scientific research results are an honest and accurate reflection of a researcher's work.
 Researchers equally trust that their colleagues have gathered data carefully, have used appropriate analytic and statistical techniques, have reported their results accurately, and have treated the work of other researchers with respect.
 From On Being a Scientist– National Academy of Sciences 3rd Edition (Contributed by Linda Gundersen)